Ethical Practice

 After stones have been cut, they are often certified by independent laboratories of which the Gemological Institute of America is the most well known institute.

 Retail in the diamond industry is dominated by private, often family-owned businesses.
 Larger players such as Tiffany & Co, Cartier, Signet and Chow Tai Fook, make up around 30% of the Industry.
 Most retailers are integrated into different steps of the value chain, all the way from rough-diamond sales to jewelry design and manufacturing.
-Online jewelry makes up circa 5-10% of total jewellery sales, with the percentage of diamond jewellery expected to be slightly higher than that.
+Online jewelry makes up circa 5-10% of total jewelry sales, with the percentage of diamond jewelry expected to be slightly higher than that.
 Online sales represent the highest growth category in the industry.